 - 1. Feed the wire through the terminal cover - 2.
 Strip the insulation - 3.
 Crimp the lug - 4.
 Screw the lug onto the terminal - 5.
 Torque to the recommended specifications above - 6.
-Slide the terminal cover onto the terminal - 7.
-Torque to the recommended specifications to 60 to 80 in-lbs treated as though they were energized.
+Slide the terminal cover onto the terminal

 The battery stack terminals are always energized and should be handled as such.